 Thank you for visiting this page.
 Information regarding the MJCC during the coronavirus outbreak is below.
 If you have any questions, please call us at 503.244.0111.

-The MJCC is offering at-home programs!
-Click here for programs and resources.
+The MJCC is offering programs at the MJCC and At Home!
+Click here for our Calendar.

 - Updates and Letters

 - MJCC Summer Day Camp Update: May 22, 2020